 - Support for state matching funds of SBA, SBDC and CWE federal resources, to enable those valuable resources to small businesses to continue and perhaps be enhanced.
 Continue to partner with all three organizations to bring quality programming to the Greater Newport region.

 - Continue to support efforts to streamline the regulatory process on a statewide and municipal level for issues related to the business community.

 - Reduce the cost of doing business by implementing tax reform and opposing new state mandates that will be costly and infringe on the private sector’s ability to do business autonomously.

-- Promote education and workforce development opportunities for the broader business community through state and philanthropical resources.
+- Promote education and workforce development opportunities for the broader business community through state and philanthropic resources.

 - Offer Job Bank and Job Fair for employers and individuals seeking work.

-- Assist seasonal employers with identifying and securing additional workforce through the J1 visa program.
+- Assist seasonal employers with identifying and securing additional workforce through the J1 and H2B visa programs.

 Industry Sector Projects

 - Defense – Support the Real Jobs RI program and their investment in defense and undersea technology sector.

 - Marine Trades – Support the abandoned boat recycling program.